• Skip to main content

 • 2 tablespoon olive oil

-• 3 green peppers, chopped (Turkish peppers or any sweet green pepper)
+• 3 medium green peppers chopped (Turkish peppers or any sweet green pepper)

-• 4 tomatoes (1 cup peeled and diced)
+• 4 large tomatoes about 1 cup, peeled and diced

-2. Cook chopped peppers in it for 2-3 minutes.
+• Cook chopped peppers in it for 2-3 minutes or until tender.

-5. In a bowl, beat the eggs gently.
+• In a bowl, beat the eggs gently.
 And pour it all over the tomato mixture in the pan.
-Cook it uncovered, stirring gently so that the eggs can spread everywhere.
+Cook it uncovered, stirring with a spatula gently so that the eggs can spread everywhere.

-7. Remove from the heat, garnish with red pepper flakes and chopped parsley.
+• Remove from the heat, garnish with red pepper flakes, black pepper and chopped parsley.
 Serve immediately.

 To Leave The Eggs Whole: